Can I be arrested for accidentally discharging a firearm? The answer is yes – and no.

 Conduct That Does – and Usually Does Not – Violate the Law

 The most common example of the innocent discharge of a firearm is probably the use of a firearm at a firing range.
-As long as you are lawfully allowed to use a firearm and your firearm conforms to all legal requirements, your conduct is not illegal.
+As long as you’re lawfully allowed to use a firearm and your firearm conforms to all legal requirements, your conduct isn’t illegal.

 On the other hand, if you engage in target practice by shooting at bales of hay or in an area near neighbors or livestock, you could be charged.
 The difference is whether your conduct can harm another person or another person’s property.